Keanu Baccus: St Mirren

 In April 2022, St. Mirren boss Stephen Robinson announced that Baccus was joining the Scottish Premiership club following the conclusion of the 2022 A League campaign.
 A few months later, the signing was confirmed by the club as a two-year deal.
+At the end of his contract, after 64 games and 3 goals for St. Mirren, Keanu decided his future lay elsewhere and decided not to sign a new contract.

+Mansfield Town

+On 22 May 2024 it was announced that he had joined Mansfield Town on a free transfer.
+The Stags had just been promoted from EFL League Two into EFL League One by finishing in an automatic promotion position in the 2023–24 season.

+Return to St Mirren

+On 7 August 2025, Baccus returned to St Mirren on a two-year deal with the option for a further year.

 International career

 Baccus qualified for the Tokyo 2020 Olympics as part of the Australia under-23 team.
 The team beat Argentina in their first group match but were unable to win another match.
 They were therefore not in medal contention.

-In September 2022, Baccus debuted for the senior team as a second-half substitute in a friendly against New Zealand.
-On 8 November 2022, Baccus was named in Australia's World Cup squad for the 2022 FIFA World Cup in Qatar.
+In September 2022, Baccus debuted for the senior national team as a second-half substitute in a friendly against New Zealand.
+On 8 November 2022, he was named in Australia's World Cup squad for the 2022 FIFA World Cup in Qatar.
 Baccus was used as a substitute in Australia's first three games in the tournament, before making his first senior international start in Australia's loss in the round of sixteen to Argentina.